-The State Agency, Food and Nutrition Services of the Puerto Rico Department of Education (AESAN, for its Spanish acronym), was established on April 1, 1994, pursuant to provisions of federal regulations regarding programs under the Child Nutrition Act.
+The State Food and Nutrition Services Agency of the Puerto Rico Department of Education was created on April 1, 1994 by federal regulations concerning programs under the Child Nutrition Act.

-The State Agency, created by the Federal Child Nutrition Act, administers the nutrition assistance programs, allocating federal funds to qualified entities in Puerto Rico to offer food services and nutrition education to their participants, covering the entire population, from childhood to old age; and ensures the proper use of funds through continuous monitoring.
+The State Agency, created by the Federal Child Nutrition Act, administers nutrition assistance programs, allocating federal funds to qualified entities in Puerto Rico to offer food services and nutrition education to their participants, covering the entire population, from children to the elderly; and ensures the proper use of funds through continuous monitoring.

 |SCHOOL BREAKFAST PROGRAM